Revisiting Softmax for Uncertainty Approximation in Text Classification: Experiments and Results

 \textbf{Expectations:} While ECE can quantify the performance of the models on a somewhat lower level than our other metrics, the metric can be deceived, especially in cases where models score high in accuracy.
 It will favour overconfident models; therefore, we expect the results to favour softmax.
 Looking at the ECE, we can observe that it will favour an overconfident method when the model achieves high accuracy.
 With this in mind, we expect the results to be skewed towards the softmax.

 \textbf{Observations reliability diagram:} From the reliability diagram, we observe that the difference in confidence and outputs are small.
-The difference between the two uncertainty methods is also minimal, including both BERT and GloVe embeddings, suggesting minimal potential gains from using MC dropout.
+The difference between the two uncertainty methods is also minimal, including both BERT and GloVe embeddings, suggesting minimal potential gains from using MC dropout in an efficient setting while still incurring a high cost in terms of runtime.
 We determine that there is minimal difference by visually inspecting the plots, and by observing the ECE displayed in Table \ref{table:ece_table}.
 We further observe that in both MC dropout and softmax that the model worsens when we use the GloVe embeddings.

 \textbf{Observations confidence histogram:} As mentioned earlier, we know that the softmax tends to be overconfident, which can be seen in the percentage of samples in the last bin.
-The MC dropout method, on the other hand, utilizes the probability space to a greater extent.
+The MC dropout method, on the other hand, utilises the probability space to a greater extent.
 We include reliability diagrams and confidence histograms for the $2$ other datasets in Appendix \ref{app:model_calibration}.

-\textbf{Noise experiment:} Inspecting both Table \ref{table:ece_table} showing the ECE values and the performances in Table \ref{table:performance_holdout_20news}, \ref{table:performance_holdout_imdb} and \ref{table:performance_holdout_amazon}, we observe that using our two uncertainty estimation methods, MC dropout and softmax, we achieved very high F1 scores and accuracies and low ECEs.
-We hypothesized that high performance could lead to softmax achieving high ECE, due to naturally having high confidence, compared to MC dropout.
-We added noise to the 20 Newsgroups test embeddings and redid our ECE experiments to test our hypothesis.
+\textbf{Noise experiment:} Inspecting both Table \ref{table:ece_table} showing the ECE values and the performances in Table \ref{table:performance_holdout_20news}, \ref{table:performance_holdout_imdb} and \ref{table:performance_holdout_amazon}, we observe that using our two uncertainty estimation methods we achieved very high F1 scores and accuracies and low ECEs.
+We hypothesised that high performance could lead to softmax achieving high ECE, due to naturally having high confidence, compared to MC dropout.
+We added zero-mean Gaussian noise to the 20 Newsgroups test embeddings and redid our ECE experiments to test our hypothesis.
 In Figure \ref{fig:rel_conf_bert_noise}, we show the reliability diagram of the experiment with added noise, which shows the MC dropout outperforming softmax.
 To further build on the theory, we also inspect the confidence histogram, showing that softmax is still overconfident and the difference between the accuracy and mean confidence is high.
 This suggests that MC dropout is more resilient to noise, and in cases where the performance of a model is low, MC dropout could potentially obtain more precise predictive uncertainties.